Queensland's memorial rolls of the Great War

 So secondly, this project will aim to encourage and enable, through consistent guidance on research methods which may not be yet available to all communities throughout the State, the production of more sets of stories about the names on local rolls.

-Les Halvorson’s book - The Ravenswood State School teachers & ex-pupils Honour Board.
-Call no: Q 940.39436 RAV
+Source: The Ravenswood State School teachers & ex-pupils Honour Board by Les Halvorson, Q 940.39436 RAV

 While stories are useful and familiar, they do not allow for systematic research on characteristics of the names on each roll and comparisons among various rolls.
 A simple example is the physical state of the persons behind the names – what was the average height of the AIF enlistments from Toowoomba Railways, how does this compare with the average for Townsville City, what are the facts about the physique of the Anzacs, did this change over the course of the war?